nymos-xyz/axon/docs/whitepaper.md

 ### Conclusion

-NomadNet represents the evolution of social media into a truly private, user-controlled, and economically sustainable platform.
-By leveraging Nym's advanced privacy infrastructure, QuID's universal identity system, and innovative content ownership models, NomadNet creates a social web where users maintain sovereignty over their digital lives while participating in vibrant, anonymous communities.
+Axon represents the evolution of social media into a truly private, user-controlled, and economically sustainable platform.
+By leveraging Nym's advanced privacy infrastructure, QuID's universal identity system, and innovative content ownership models, Axon creates a social web where users maintain sovereignty over their digital lives while participating in vibrant, anonymous communities.

-The platform's integration with Nym's privacy-preserving smart contracts, adaptive economics, and storage optimizations ensures both immediate usability and long-term sustainability, positioning NomadNet as the flagship application of the privacy-first internet era.
+The platform's integration with Nym's privacy-preserving smart contracts, adaptive economics, and storage optimizations ensures both immediate usability and long-term sustainability, positioning Axon as the flagship application of the privacy-first internet era.